Indian Head, Maryland: Incorporation

-Indian Head was a thriving small town during the World War II years and up until the late 1960s.
-The construction of St. Charles, a giant planned community south of nearby Waldorf, brought with it retail chains and big-box stores.
-These attracted Indian Head's shopping dollars and started the demise of local businesses.
+During the Second World War, Indian Head thrived, with economic prosperity lasting until the late 1960s.
+The construction of the planned community of St. Charles, south of Waldorf, brought with it retail chains and big-box stores.
+This resulted in the downfall of Indian Head businesses as Indian Head residents began spending their income in St. Charles.

-Today, Indian Head is rich in history but is lacking many basic retail and service businesses.
+Indian Head lacks many basic retail and service businesses.
 Many remedies for this situation have been attempted, but the desired growth has been slow in coming.
 Indian Head is bisected by Maryland Route 210, generally known as Indian Head Highway.
 It goes directly into the middle of town at the entrance to Indian Head Naval Support Facility.
 Because of this, the town cannot benefit from through-traffic, but must be a destination in its own right.

 Private plans to build a massive "Chapman's Landing" housing development a few miles to the north were thwarted in the 1990s when the state government purchased the land to preserve it as green space under its "smart growth" program.
 The preserved land includes an old growth Shell-Marl Ravine Forest ecosystem.

 In 2004, the town opened a "black box" stage theater, the Indian Head Center for the Arts, and is exploring other efforts to revitalize the town.
 A section of the railroad to the naval facility, built in 1918, was converted to a 13-mile paved hiking/biking trail in 2008.
 A year-round swimming pool is at the nearby Henry E. Lackey High School.
-In 2018 the long-abandoned Elys' store was demolished, and a technology education center called the "Velocity Center" completed in 2020, linked to the Naval base (but with opening delayed due to the Coronavirus pandemic).
+In 2018 the long-abandoned Elys' store was demolished, and a technology education center called the "Velocity Center" completed in 2020, linked to the Naval base (but with opening delayed due to the COVID-19 pandemic).

 The indigenous Piscataway Conoy Tribe of Maryland consider the name of the town offensive and have petitioned to have the name changed.

 Youngest mayor

 In 2015, Brandon Paulin was elected mayor of Indian Head.
 Brandon was 19 years of age when he was elected, making him the youngest mayor of any Maryland municipality in state history.
 As Vice Mayor, Kiran (Ron) Sitoula is the first Nepali to be elected to a public position outside of Nepal and the first non-US-born official in the history of the Town of Indian Head.
-Brandon was elected on 5 May 2015 and sworn into office on 12 May 2015.
+Brandon was elected on May 5, 2015, and sworn into office on May 12, 2015.